olendorf/github_for_researchers/_units/github_wiki.md

 # Provide a brief description of what the unit is about.
 You can use markdown
 # notation for this.
 description: |
+  Each GitHub project comes with its own Wiki.
+This is very handy for extended documentation,

 instructors_note: |
   This is pulled from `page.instructors_note`, and combined with the